What is a Hate Crime?

 - Download the UCLan SafeZone app to access a range of safety support and information such as raising an emergency alert, calling for help and setting a check in timer which alerts security if you do not reach your destination in a set amount of time.
 Please read the link for more information and to download.

 - If you are a student, you can talk to your academic adviser who will advise on how you can be referred to the Counselling, Mental Health and Wellbeing team.

 - Student Support is the student information and support centre who provide all students with a high-quality information and support service.
 If your query is more specialist, they will help you as much as they can before referring you directly to the team who can help.
-Find them on the ground floor of the Library.
+Find them on the Lower Ground Floor of the Student Centre.

 - The Student Wellbeing Service can help students experiencing a range of difficulties that are affecting their wellbeing.
 They offer a confidential, professional service, ensuring that students receive personal support, recognising people as individuals, all with different needs.

 - UCLan Students' Union Advice and Representation Centre.
 This is a free, confidential, impartial service where students can get advice and information on academic and personal issues, including advice on procedures and representation at hearings.
 The Advice and Representation Centre is also a third party Hate Crime reporting centre and works with Lancashire Constabulary and True Vision.
 Reporting incidents helps the police to know the hot spots for this type of crime.
 Even anonymous reports can help focus police resources to tackle the issue and students are urged to come forward for support if they are a victim or have witnessed an incident.

 - The Inclusive Support Service The University’s dedicated Inclusive Support Advisors can provide advice, guidance, and support to staff and students about a range of practical adjustments to your work or studies.